VermontProperty.com

 VermontProperty.com has probably the largest selection of Lake Champlain vacation rentals available on the web.
 We have divided the rentals on our regional page into two groups: those rentals located in and north of Burlington, and those vacation rentals located south of Burlington.

 The northern section includes rental properties in the Lake Champlain Islands area.
 Accessible by bridge, the Islands are home to the towns of Alburgh, Grand Isle, Isle La Motte, and North and South Hero, and offer eight state parks.
-This peaceful area is not far from Montreal, Canada’s bustling cultural center.
+This peaceful area is not far from Montreal, Canada’s bustling cultural center (passport or other authorized photo ID required to cross the border).

-In Vermont, concerts ranging from the Vermont Mozart Festival to the Lake Champlain Bluegrass Festival, among others, can be heard along the lake from Ferrisburgh to Burlington to Alburgh.
+In Vermont, concerts ranging from the Burlington Discover Jazz Festival to the Lake Champlain Bluegrass Festival, among others, can be heard along the lake from Ferrisburgh to Burlington to Alburgh.

 Many Lake Champlain rental properties in both sections are located within 45 minutes north or south of Burlington, which is Vermont’s largest city and a cultural center in its own right.
 For more information about Burlington, click here.
 Our site has a separate section for rentals in Burlington and in other towns and lakes just inland from Lake Champlain.